volumio/docs/docs/00_User_Manual/04_SSH.md

 ## SSH access on volumio

-For security reasons, SSH is disabled by default on all versions after 2.199.
+For security reasons, SSH is disabled by default on all versions after 2.199 (except first boot).
 It can be however enabled very easily.

 ### First method: file